-We are no longer accepting applications for 2017.
-The grant application and instructions for 2018 will be made available September 2017.
-You may download the Dallas Arts District Foundation 2016-17 application instructions here.
+We are now accepting applications for 2018.
+You may download the Dallas Arts District Foundation 2018 application instructions here.
 Click here to download the full application.

 Financial assistance is granted to a non-profit organization or to an individual sponsored by a non-profit organization who want to provide a specific artistic or cultural activity to occur within the Dallas Arts District that also benefits the public.
 The Foundation’s highest priority is funding projects that are site-specific, innovative programs, that are developed through a collaborative process among different cultural organizations.
 Each organization or individual may submit no more than two applications, and no more than one application may be approved for funding.